Piyu-Pika/my_ai/README.md

-# my AI Personal Assistant
+# MY AI Personal Assistant

 ## Introduction
 Welcome to the My AI Personal Assistant repository!
 This project is an ambitious endeavor to create a personal assistant powered by the Google Gemini API and Flutter.
 It's designed to be a versatile tool that can adapt to your needs and preferences.